ewingjm/development-hub/README.md

 - Azure DevOps Extract Build Definition ID

 The build definition ID is the numeric ID given to the build definition by Azure DevOps.
 This is the extract build created either by modifying the sample in this repository or by the Yeoman generator.

+### Set flow connections

+There are two flows located in the _devhub_DevelopmentHub_AzureDevOps_ solution that must be set in order to trigger extract builds.
+The flows to set the connections on are:

+- Environment Variable Key -> Environment Variable Value
+- When a solution is merged - Commit changes to source control

 ## Configuration